Section 1. Navigation Aids

 ● ● ● ●

-A back course marker normally indicates the ILS back course final approach fix where approach descent is commenced.
+- A back course marker normally indicates the back course final approach fix where approach descent is commenced.

-Compass locator transmitters are often situated at the MM and OM sites.
+- Compass locator transmitters are often situated at the and sites.
 The transmitters have a power of less than 25 watts, a range of at least 15 miles and operate between 190 and 535 kHz.
-At some locations, higher powered radio beacons, up to 400 watts, are used as OM compass locators.
-These generally carry Transcribed Weather Broadcast (TWEB) information.
+At some locations, higher powered radio beacons, up to 400 watts, are used as compass locators.

-The lowest authorized ILS minimums, with all required ground and airborne systems components operative, are:
+The lowest authorized minimums, with all required ground and airborne systems components operative, are:

-Special Authorization Category I. DH 150 feet and Runway Visual Range (RVR) 1,400 feet, HUD to DH;
+- Special Authorization Category I. 150 feet and Runway Visual Range (RVR) 1,400 feet, HUD to ;

-Special Authorization Category II with Reduced Lighting.
-DH 100 feet and RVR 1,200 feet with autoland or HUD to touchdown and noted on authorization (touchdown zone, centerline lighting, and ALSF-2 are not required);
+- Special Authorization Category II with Reduced Lighting.
+100 feet and RVR 1,200 feet with autoland or HUD to touchdown and noted on authorization (touchdown zone, centerline lighting, and ALSF-2 are not required);

-Category IIIa.
-No DH or DH below 100 feet and RVR not less than 700 feet;
+- Category IIIa.
+No or below 100 feet and RVR not less than 700 feet;

-Category IIIb.
-No DH or DH below 50 feet and RVR less than 700 feet but not less than 150 feet; and
+- Category IIIb.
+No or below 50 feet and RVR less than 700 feet but not less than 150 feet; and

-Special authorization and equipment are required for Category II and III.
+Special authorization and equipment required for Categories II and III.

-Inoperative localizer.
-When the localizer fails, an ILS approach is not authorized.
+- Inoperative localizer.
+When the localizer fails, an approach is not authorized.

 Inoperative glide slope.
-When the glide slope fails, the ILS reverts to a non-precision localizer approach.
+When the glide slope fails, the reverts to a non-precision localizer approach.

 See the inoperative component table in the U.S. Government Terminal Procedures Publication (TPP), for adjustments to minimums due to inoperative airborne or ground system equipment.

-All pilots should be aware that disturbances to ILS localizer and glide slope courses may occur when surface vehicles or aircraft are operated near the localizer or glide slope antennas.
-Most ILS installations are subject to signal interference by either surface vehicles, aircraft or both.
-ILS CRITICAL AREAS are established near each localizer and glide slope antenna.
+- All pilots should be aware that disturbances to localizer and glide slope courses may occur when surface vehicles or aircraft are operated near the localizer or glide slope antennas.
+Most installations are subject to signal interference by either surface vehicles, aircraft or both.
+CRITICAL AREAS are established near each localizer and glide slope antenna.

 Weather Conditions.
-Official weather observation is a ceiling of less than 800 feet and/or visibility 2 miles.
+Official weather observation including controller observations and pilot reports (s) indicates a ceiling of less than 800 feet and/or visibility less than 2 miles.

-Localizer Critical Area.
-Except for aircraft that land, exit a runway, depart, or execute a missed approach, vehicles and aircraft are not authorized in or over the critical area when an arriving aircraft is inside the outer marker (OM) or the fix used in lieu of the OM.
-Additionally, whenever the official weather observation is a ceiling of less than 200 feet or RVR less than 2,000 feet, do not authorize vehicles or aircraft operations in or over the area when an arriving aircraft is inside the MM, or in the absence of a MM, ½ mile final.
+- Localizer Critical Area.
+Except for aircraft that land, exit a runway, depart, or execute a missed approach, vehicles and aircraft are not authorized in or over the precision approach critical area when an arriving aircraft is inside the outer marker () or the fix used in lieu of the .
+Additionally, whenever the official weather observation indicates a ceiling of less than 200 feet or RVR less than 2,000 feet, vehicles or aircraft operation are not authorized in or over the area when an arriving aircraft is inside the , or in the absence of a , ½ mile final.

-Glide Slope Critical Area.
-Do not authorize vehicles or aircraft operations in or over the area when an arriving aircraft is inside the ILS outer marker (OM), or the fix used in lieu of the OM, unless the arriving aircraft has reported the runway in sight and is circling or side-stepping to land on another runway.
+- Glide Slope Critical Area.
+Do not authorize vehicles or aircraft operations in or over the area when an arriving aircraft is inside the outer marker (), or the fix used in lieu of the , unless the arriving aircraft has reported the runway in sight and is circling or side-stepping to land on another runway.